Shared e-mobility in the MVV area

 - Pavements and pedestrian zones are off limits.

-- No alcohol, no drugs, no impairing medication.
+- No alcohol, no drugs, no medication that impairs judgement.

 - Not permitted on MVV public transport.